pip-services/pip-services-docs/content/en/python/commons/data/sort_params.md

 linkTitle: "SortParams"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Defines a field name and order used to sort query results.
+    Defines a list of field names used to sort query results.
 ---

 **Implements:** list

 ### Description

-The SortParams class allows you to define a field name use to sort query results.
+The SortParams class allows you to define a list of field names used to sort query results.
 In addition, it allows you to specify the type of order as ascending or descending.

 ### Constructors
 Creates a new instance and initializes it with specified sort fields.